ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 ## Usage

-The autocomplete plugin shows a dropdown with available options every time the user types a matching text.
+The Autocomplete plugin shows a dropdown with available options every time the user types a matching text.

 When you press <kbd>Enter</kbd>, <kbd>Tab</kbd> or any other customized {@linkapi CKEDITOR.config.autocomplete_commitKeystrokes `commitKeystrokes`}, the suggested value will be inserted into the editor.